How do you forget capital gains taxes? More easily than you would think, apparently.

 When all the results were in, so to speak, the capital gains taxes exceeded the net cash from the sale.

 Oops.
 Double oops.
 No benefit to creditors in this manoevre.
 And thus, perhaps no need to have sold the property.

 This sale arose in a Chapter 11.
-But a look at the tax consequences should have been part of a routine analysis about the vulnerability of debtor’s property to a Chapter 7 trustee or the hypothetical Chapter 7 liquidation for Chapter 13.
+But a look at the capital gains tax consequences should have been part of a routine analysis about the vulnerability of debtor’s property to a Chapter 7 trustee or the hypothetical Chapter 7 liquidation for Chapter 13.

 It’s black letter law that property comes into the bankruptcy estate at the debtor’s tax basis.
 Sales of real estate in bankruptcy have no exception to applicable tax law.